cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 1. "aa", encoded as 0x626161.
 1. \[100], encoded as 0x811864.

-(While {{RFC7049}} used the term "Canonical CBOR" for its form of requirements on deterministic encoding, we are avoiding this term here as it is often associated with specific usages of deterministic encoding only.
-The terms are essentially exchangeable, however, and the set of core requirements set up by the present document could also be called "Canonical CBOR" while the length-first-ordered version of that could be called "Old Canonical CBOR".)
+(Although {{RFC7049}} used the term "Canonical CBOR" for its form of requirements on deterministic encoding, this document avoids this term because "canonicalization" is often associated with specific uses of deterministic encoding only.
+The terms are essentially exchangeable, however, and the set of core requirements in this document could also be called "Canonical CBOR", while the length-first-ordered version of that could be called "Old Canonical CBOR".)

 ## Strict Decoding Mode {#strict-mode}